The Bankrate promise

 Reverse mortgages give homeowners aged 62 and older the opportunity to get tax-free cash payments while remaining in their home.
 This income can serve as a much-needed source of funds to pay for retirement expenses.
 The most common type of reverse mortgage is a Home Equity Conversion Mortgage (HECM).

-Reverse mortgages can be complicated and expensive, however, so it’s best to shop around for a reverse mortgage lender.
+Reverse mortgages can be complicated and expensive, however, so shopping around for a reverse mortgage lender is key.
 Because they are a relatively niche product, there are only some major players in the reverse mortgage space compared to other types of mortgages.

 American Advisors Group (AAG)

 |Reverse mortgage options||HECM, lump sum, line of credit, jumbo, reverse for purchase|

 |Highlight||AAG is by far the largest reverse mortgage lender in the U.S.|

 - Borrow up to $4 million with a jumbo reverse mortgage